agrueneberg/Corser/README.md

 ### `origins`

-A case-sensitive list of accepted origins.
+A case-sensitive whitelist of origins.
+Unless unbound, if the request comes from an origin that is not in this list, it will not be handled by CORS.

 Default: unbound, i.e. every origin is accepted.

 ### `methods`

-An uppercase list of accepted methods.
+An uppercase whitelist of methods.
+If the request uses a method that is not in this list, it will not be handled by CORS.

 Default: simple methods (`GET`, `HEAD`, `POST`).

 ### `requestHeaders`

-A case-insentitive list of accepted request headers.
+A case-insentitive whitelist of request headers.
+If the request uses a request header that is not in this list, it will not be handled by CORS.

 Default: simple request headers (`Accept`, `Accept-Language`, `Content-Language`, `Content-Type`, `Last-Event-ID`).

 ### `responseHeaders`

-A case-insensitive list of accepted response headers.
+A case-insensitive whitelist of response headers.
+Any response header that is not in this list will be filtered out by the user-agent (the browser).

 Default: simple response headers (`Cache-Control`, `Content-Language`, `Content-Type`, `Expires`, `Last-Modified`, `Pragma`).

 ### `supportsCredentials`

-A boolean that indicates if credentials can be transfered as part of a CORS request.
+A boolean that indicates if cookie credentials can be transfered as part of a CORS request.
 Currently, only a few HTML5 elements can benefit from this setting.

 Default: `false`.